-Since 1996, Pitney Bowes has taken part in the EPA’s WasteWise Initiative, a voluntary program to minimize the generation of wastes, increase recycling and promote the manufacture and purchase of products with recycled content.
+Since 1996 Pitney Bowes has taken part in the EPA’s WasteWise Initiative, a voluntary program to minimize the generation of wastes, increase recycling and promote the manufacture and purchase of products with recycled content.
 Over the years we have received nine awards from the EPA, including designation as Program Champion and Partner of the Year.
 In 2007, we were named to the WasteWise Hall of Fame for our leadership in recycling, and we work hard to sustain our position in the Hall of Fame.
 Only 15 other companies share this honor.
-In 2016, we increased internal participation in the WasteWise program by refining the recycled materials data collection process for our Presort Business and recruiting additional Newgistics sites to participate.
+In 2017, we increased internal participation in the WasteWise program by refining the recycled materials data collection process for our Presort Business and recruiting additional Newgistics sites to participate.

 Our U.S. waste reduction campaign resulted in the avoidance of more than 11,690 metric tons equivalent of CO2 (MTCO2E) in 2018.
 Since 2004, we have avoided 267,480 MTCO2E, equivalent to the effect of removing more than 49,354 cars from the road.

 Minimizing Electronic Waste

 Waste from electronic products (e-waste) poses a global threat to soil and water quality.
 According to United Nations estimates, between 20 and 50 million tons of e-waste are generated worldwide each year.
 Within the U.S., e-waste now accounts for 80% of the country’s toxic garbage and 70% of the heavy metals in landfills.
 To support the EPA’s effort to combat the growth of e-waste, our policy is to recycle all electronics that are not remanufactured.
 Materials captured through recycling (plastics, steel, aluminum, copper, etc.) are then available for use in a variety of industries.
 Our selection of a recycling vendor was based in part on the firm’s guarantee that all e-waste would be broken down for reuse and no e-waste would be shipped overseas.
 We verify the firm’s performance through audits and compliance checks as well as the tracking of waste quantities.
 In 2017, we recycled a total of 2,668 tons of electronics waste in the U.S. and E.U.